bhuftier/weighted-string/README.md

 ## How to use

-The main class of this library is `wstr::wieghted_string` (or `wstr:w_string`) which extends from `std::vector<wstr::w_char>`.
+The main class of this library is `wstr::weighted_string` (or `wstr:w_string`) which extends from `std::vector<wstr::w_char>`.
 It means that you have access to all method of a vector in a weighted string.
 When you have big datas, you often have a file to store it.
 Our class allow to be created from input via the operator `>>`.

 The file need a specific format.